RV Air Conditioning Troubleshooting Guide

 - The AC unit blows only hot air because its compressor is off.

-The starting capacitor stores electricity in it to provide the fan motor and the compressor with the necessary power at startup.
-If the capacitor has gone bad, then it won’t be able to provide the AC’s components with that initial power boost.
+The starting capacitor stores electricity to provide the fan motor and the compressor with the necessary power at startup.
+If the capacitor has gone wrong, then it won’t be able to give the AC’s components that initial power boost.

 The capacitor looks like a small battery, a button, or a flask.
 Some units come with just one capacitor, while others have several capacitors, one per each component.

 You can test the capacitor with a multimeter.
-If the capacitor is right, it will show a random value.
+If the capacitor is correct, it will show a random value.
 If you keep the probes in place, this value will slowly decrease.

-If the capacitor has gone bad, you should be able to replace it pretty easily.
-You just need to get a capacitor with the same voltage and model number and install it in place of the old one.
+If the capacitor has gone wrong, you should be able to replace it quickly.
+You need to get a capacitor with the same voltage and model number and install it instead of the old one.

 Before removing the old capacitor, memorize how its wires are installed.
 Don’t touch the terminals of the capacitor with bare hands.